iridakos/iridakos.github.io/_posts/2018-02-28-bash-programmable-completion-tutorial.markdown

 ### How it works

-The bash completion script is code that registers via the `complete` bash command **which completion options** can be displayed for a given **executable**.
+The completion script is code that uses the builtin bash command `complete` to define **which completion suggestions** can be displayed for a given **executable**.
 The nature of the completion options vary from simple static to highly sophisticated.

 ### Why bother